 "He's the kind of accountant you've got to admire.
 Last year he deducted eighty cartons of cigarettes from my income tax.
 Called it loss by fire!"

-Sometimes the basic legend is given a darker ending:
+Sometimes, as in this 2006 example, the basic legend is given a darker ending:

 A North Carolina man was on the top of the world, a self-proclaimed smart guy who made money by finding the loopholes in laws.
 He bought a $15,000 box of vintage imported cigars and took out an insurance policy, just like he did for his other valuables, protecting them against hazards, including fire.
 Once he finished smoking the two dozen cigars in the box, he filed an insurance claim, stating that the cigars had been "consumed" by fire.

 The insurance company took him to court but was ordered to pay the man his claim because his policy did not specify the exact nature of fire it covered or excluded.
 The man jauntily stepped into the bank with his check.
 However, the moment he cashed it, he was arrested, charged, and convicted of twenty-four counts of arson — one for each cigar.
 Unable to find a loophole, he was sent to prison for two years, where he met his demise in an argument over a book of matches.

 In 2003 the legend was made into a song and recorded by Brad Paisley.

 premise, we note that insurance policies are generally written so that deliberate actions on the part of the policyholders cannot trigger payouts.
 Furthermore, destroying your own property isn't arson, as long as the act isn't intended to defraud anyone.
 If a court had already ruled that the insurance company was required to pay, then obviously no fraud was committed, and thus the burning could not be considered arson.

 The structure of this legend — a person's exploiting a regulation for personal gain, then being punished under an unforeseen aspect of that regulation — is similar to the collegiate legend about cakes and ale.